 Ninja offers both full- and personal, bullet-sized blenders.
 While these appliances tend to have a more masculine appearance partly because of their bulkiness, these machines still feature sleek, minimalistic designs perfect for the 21st century.

 Thanks to the tough blades of Ninja's appliances, it is safe to say that their blending function easily goes beyond most customers' expectations.

-Likewise, you can expect you Ninja appliance to be capable of dealing with ice, unlike its Nutribullet counterpart.
+Likewise, you can expect your Ninja blender to be capable of dealing with ice, unlike its Nutribullet counterpart.
 That means you have a greater range of beverages and other recipes you can whip up at your convenience.

 Machine Quality & Lifespan